jules2689/trudeau/trudeau/2020-04-19/q_a.md

 Would you be in favour of several virtual sittings?I can tell you that the proposals made by the opposition parties and the issues they are raising in terms of criticizing the government are, you know, hear in the media and we have adjusted our proposal and are trying to ensure that we're doing everything we can to respond to real needs across the country.
 We are coming to functioning parliament.
 It's extremely important that that be the case.
-That is why we're trying to find a solution and I can tell you that most opposition party dos agree, only the conservatives may force US to come back tomorrow morning with 338 members of parliament in the house of commons.
+That is why we're trying to find a solution and I can tell you that most opposition party dos agree, only the conservatives may force us to come back tomorrow morning with 338 members of parliament in the house of commons.